exiang/open_hub_wiki/Modules-Architecture.md

 ## Web API
 Wapi support modularization architecture and able to read `protected/modules/YOUR_MODULE/data/api/*.yaml` for swagger definition. `protected/modules/wapi/V1Controller.php` has been modified to auto load `protected/modules/YOUR_MODULE/actions/wapi/V1Controller/*.php` for api action

-## Todo
-Modularization to the underlying system are done phase by phase.
-The following features are not supported by module yet:

-* Migrate - Migration code only works from `protected/migrations` folder
-* Test - There’s no modularize unittest yet
-* Messages - Multilingual are centralized at `protected/messages/LANGUAGE_CODE/*.php`.
-It’s recommended to prefix your languages with module name, eg: `Yii::t(‘MODULE_NAME’, ‘Hello World’)`
-* Data for Yee - Yee do not read data definition for model generation from your module.
-The generated model has to be stored in `protected/models` if to use the compare diff feature, as Yee are not able to generate model at module level